minemidnight/eris-additions/README.md

 }
 ```

-* createMessage - send the member a message
+* createMessage(content, file) - send the member a message

 Returns: A promise that is resolved with the sent message or rejected with the error